What Problem is Solved by Bitcoin Miners?

 The are are problems with using “multiplying 6” as scheme.
 The biggest problem is that it is pretty easy to figure out the original number by just diving by 6!
 Also, the number will get larger and larger.

 To get around this all kinds of complicated mathematical operations are done on very long strings of numbers.
 It would take a very long explanation of the algorithm used.
 Below is diagram of one step of one hash.
 Those things on the right are special mathematical functions that are tedious to calculate and require a computer.

-Modern Bitcoin miners can do this problem approximatly 1 billion times a second so it might not be worth while to use pen and paper.
+Modern Bitcoin miners can do this problem approximately 1 billion times a second so it might not be worth while to use pen and paper.

-You can try it yourself at a web site http://www.xorbin.com/tools/sha256-hash-calculator.
+You can try it yourself on this website.
 Put in a value in the top and you will see a string come up in the bottom.
 Then you have to keep changing the input by adding stuff until the answer starts with a zero.